React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Results for Partially-Observed Nonlinear Systems with Incremental Stability

 which satisfies assumptions \ref{assump:observer-contract}--\ref{assump:smooth-functions}.
 Finally, we pass the innovations $\tilde{y} = y - \hat{y}$ to a memoryless Youla parameter

 which is obviously contracting and Lipschitz.
-As shown in Fig.~\ref{fig:counter-example-state} (green), the closed-loop state trajectories under the same disturbance $w \equiv 2$ converge to multiple trajectories, and hence the closed-loop system under the nonlinear Youla controller $\mathcal{K}_{\mathcal{Q}}$ is neither contracting nor Lipschitz. \end{example}
+As shown in Fig.~\ref{fig:counter-example-state} (green), the closed-loop states under the same disturbance $w \equiv 2$ converge to different trajectories depending on initial conditions, so the closed-loop system under the nonlinear Youla controller $\mathcal{K}_{\mathcal{Q}}$ is neither contracting nor Lipschitz. \end{example}

 To understand the behavior of the system \eqref{eq:example-1-sys}--\eqref{eq:example-Q}, we first derive the dynamics of the observer error $\tilde{x}=x-\hat{x}$ as follows,